 This Peanut Butter Mocha is decadent, yet easy enough to make even on busy days.
 It is the perfect indulgence to enjoy with a good book or to start your day off on the right foot.

 I start each and every day with a simple homemade latte.
 But when I want to really indulge, I opt for this homemade Peanut Butter Mocha.

-The best part of this drink?
+The best part of this peanut butter mocha?
 It comes together in minutes!
-That means you can whip this up on even the busiest of days–even if you do have to reheat it several times before you have time to finish (all you parents know what I am talking about!)
+That means you can whip this up on even the busiest of days--even if you do have to reheat it several times before you have time to finish it!

 What you Need

 - Chocolate Peanut Butter Syrup: This is nothing more than homemade chocolate syrup mixed with creamy peanut butter.
 It takes just a few minutes to make and can be stored in the refrigerator for up to 2 weeks.
 Perfect for when the craving for peanut butter coffee strikes.